Boundary Value Problems for Dirac Operators on Graphs: The scalar Dirac operator

 We now turn to boundary conditions given by $G$-endomorphisms.
 The spectrum of the Dirac operator under such boundary conditions is closely related to the eigenvalues of the defining $G$-endomorphism.
-However, the different lengths of the edges distort the powers of the variables in the characteristic polynomial, such that it is necessary to introduce a multi-dimensional version:
+However, the different lengths of the edges distort the powers of the variables in the characteristic polynomial, such that it is necessary to introduce a multi-dimensional version.
+To this end, introduce the coordinate functions